agencyenterprise/react-native-health/README.md

 ___

 #### **`getDailyStepCountSamples`**
-get the total steps per day over a specified date range.
+Get the total steps per day over a specified date range.

-`getDailyStepCountSamples` accepts an options object containing required *`startDate: ISO8601Timestamp`* and optional *`endDate: ISO8601Timestamp`*. if `endDate` is not provided it will default to the current time
+`getDailyStepCountSamples` accepts an options object containing required *`startDate: ISO8601Timestamp`* and optional *`endDate: ISO8601Timestamp`*.
+If `endDate` is not provided it will default to the current time
 ```javascript
 let options = {
     startDate: (new Date(2016,5,1)).toISOString()  // required
     endDate:   (new Date()).toISOString()          // optional; default now
 };
 ```
-the function will be called with an array of elements. each element is an object containing `value`, `startDate`, and `endDate` fields:
+The function will be called with an array of elements.
+Each element is an object containing `value`, `startDate`, and `endDate` fields:
 ```javascript
 [
   { value: 8, startDate: '2016-07-09T00:00:00.000-0400', endDate: '2016-07-10T00:00:00.000-0400' },